Green Key International

-Green Key International is an international eco-label awarded to accommodations and other hospitality facilities that commit to sustainable business practices.
-Awarded establishments comply with strict criteria, independently verified through regular on-site audits.
+Green Key International is an international eco-certificate for accommodations and other hospitality facilities that commit to sustainable business practices.
+Certified establishments comply with strict criteria, independently verified through regular on-site audits.

 It aims to contribute to the prevention of climate change by awarding and advocating facilities with positive environmental initiatives.
-Green Key is a non-governmental, non-profit, independent programme operating under the umbrella organisation of the Foundation for Environmental Education, FEE.
-The programme is recognised and supported by the World Tourism Organization, WTO and United Nations Environmental Programme, UNEP.
+Green Key is a non-governmental, non-profit, independent programme operating under the umbrella organisation of the Foundation for Environmental Education (FEE).
+The programme is recognised and supported by the World Tourism Organization (WTO) and United Nations Environmental Programme (UNEP).
 Green Key has an international programme administration at the FEE Head Office in Copenhagen and Green Key National Operators in most member countries implementing the programme on national levels.

-Green Key is one of the largest eco-labels for the hospitality industry worldwide and currently has more than 3,200 awarded hotels and other establishments in 65 countries.
+Green Key is one of the largest eco-certificates for the hospitality industry worldwide and currently has more than 6,000 certified hotels and other establishments in 70+ countries.